mabel-dev/opteryx/docs/Contributing Guide/Set Up/Windows.md

 ### 1) Install Python (3.10 recommended)

-Refer to the Python documentation for how to install Python in your environment [Python Documentation](https://docs.python-guide.org/starting/install3/linux/)
+We recommmend using [pyenv](https://github.com/pyenv/pyenv) to install and manage Python environments, particularly in development and test environments.

 ### 2) Install pip